0xDK44Bor/0xDK44Bor/readme.md

  ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently Learning Java Basics, OOP Java, Java Springboot.\
+🎓 &nbsp;I'm currently Learning Java Basics,Object Oriented Programming in Java,Java Springboot.\
 🌱 &nbsp;Currently Interested in Remote Opportnities on Web Application and Android Development.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at dominicbor44@proton.me I'll try to respond as soon as I can.